Western Missouri Conference

 The Western Missouri Conference, or WEMO, is a high school athletic conference comprising small-size high schools located in central western Missouri.
 The conference members are located in Barton, Bates, Cass, Jasper, and St. Clair counties.

 Members

-The conference consists of mostly of Class 1 and Class 2 schools (in boys' basketball), the two smallest classes in Missouri.
-Adrian is a Class 3 school in boys' basketball.
+The conference consists of Class 1 schools (some are class 2 in boys' basketball), the smallest class in Missouri.
+All schools play 8-man football.

 With Jasper and Liberal, the Western Missouri Conference stretches from the KC metro area to the Joplin metro area.